Become an Appliance Expert. Subscribe to our Knowledge Base!

 Having fun outside of the office can help stimulate communication and create positive work relationships.
 Coworkers competing together in intramural sports such as softball or basketball can form bonds, allowing them to develop dependability and trust for one another.
 Not only will this create chemistry with the individuals you probably spend 40 hours a week with, but is also a healthy hobby that can help keep you fit.

 According to Harvard Health Publications, a 155 lb. person burns off approximately 186 calories playing a half hour of softball.
 When working out, our bodies produce endorphins, which bind neuron-receptors to the brain and help to relieve pain and stress.
-Encouraging physical fitness in your office can relieve stress, give you more energy, and ultimately make you more healthy.
+Encouraging physical fitness in your office can relieve stress, give you more energy, and ultimately make you healthier.
 Staying active also can reduce anxiety and depression and boost personal confidence, allowing you to excel at your work tasks.

 4. Food Potluck